City and County Position

 In 2015, TCSI launched the Recreational Alternative Program (RAP), a new peer support after-school recovery program designed in partnership with Harris County Juvenile Probation and Rockwell Foundation for low-income and minority adolescents.
-TCSI was also named the recipient of a federal grant with Montrose Clinic for the development of pregnancy and STD prevention programs for youth especially in the LGBT community.
+TCSI was also named the recipient of a federal grant with Montrose Clinic for the development of pregnancy and STD prevention programs for youth, especially in the LGBT community.
+TCSI also provides training and clinical services to address traumatic stress disorders among juvenile justice-involved youth, with a special focus on girls and boys who are victims of domestic child sex trafficking.
+Mr. Woods has been successful in building partnerships for these expanded programs with generous grants from SAMHSA, the Substance Abuse and Mental Health Services Administration, Rockwell Fund, and The Simmons Foundation, among others, and is currently working with the Victims of Crime Act.
 In addition to his duties at the Center, Mr. Woods maintains a private practice and is sought out as a trusted advisor to organizations interested in starting residential treatment facilities and as a mentor for teens.